Homerw223v/telegram_book/README.md

 python3 main.py
 ```

-Open your bot in telegram and use commands
+Open your bot in telegram and use commands:

 /start  - Start using bot

 /help  - See all comands

+## Add new book

+As example i used book "The Unbearable Lightness of Being" by Milan Kundera

+If you want read another book you need a book in .txt file and replace existing book in book folder.